afreeorange/wiki.nikhil.io.articles/Condo Notes.md

 ## HVAC

-Unit is on the roof.
+Unit is on the roof. #5608G11033, manufactured 2008 (that's what the "08" in the number means).
 Any maintenance personnel will need roof access.
 It's a _Lennox Package Rooftop Unit_ on the northmost end of the building.
 The disconnect box is marked on the outside with the unit number.

 ### June 13, 2025